ThomasQuinnKelly/bip-reference-person/docs/database-config-usage.md

 It is worth reviewing the [Liquibase documentation](https://www.liquibase.org/documentation/) to understand changesets, include, preconditions, contexts and parameters.

+Constraints with Maven / Spring Boot / Liquibase integrations:

+* If you wish to run Liquibase at server startup, the master changelog **must** be in the resource classpath of the service that will be using it.
+For this reason, maven reactor projects **cannot** support having a separate liquibase module that is a peer to the service that depends on it.
+Theoretically, a liquibase module __could__ be a child to the service module.

+* Liquibase has its own means of acquiring property values ([__parameter values__](https://www.liquibase.org/documentation/changelog_parameters.html) in liquibase parlance).
+It does not, of course, know anything about properties held in the spring context or maven properties.
+Values passed between liquibase and maven/spring must be done through Java System properties or environment variables.

 Some general suggestions:

 * Use maven profiles to separate the types of operations performed (drop and recreate schema, update schema, populate data, etc).
 Each profile should have one or more corresponding properties files and changelogs that are named the same or similar as the profile id.